Foot & Ankle Center in Seattle

 Heel pain in children is one of our specialties at our Seattle Foot and Ankle clinic and we can usually treat your child in a manner that will relieve their pain quickly and help prevent the problem from returning.
 When treating kids with heel pain our first goal is to confirm the correct diagnosis and then institute a treatment plan to get them back to activity as soon as possible.

-Once we get the force off of the heel, then we start your child on a program to get rid of the swelling and pain.
+The second goal is to reduce inflammation and pain.
 This may include icing, stretching, medication, activity modification and/or physical therapy.
 In rare cases we need to use a removable walking cast for a couple of weeks.

 We’ll also work with you and your child to make sure they have the appropriate shoes for their activities.
 Our goal is not only to cure the current problem, but also to prevent it from returning.